Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

-The superspace has no physical consequences \cite{ish} and is the main structural problem of the theory.
-In this section we will construct linearization of the Quantum Gravity, global bosonization to one dimension.
+The formulation of quantum gravity throughout the concept of the Wheeler superspace has no known physical consequences \cite{ish}, but is the crucial structural problem of quantum geometrodynamics.
+In this section we will present the construction of an appropriate linearization of Wheeler-Dewitt geometrodynamics, which we call here the bosonization in the global one-dimension.